Skip to main content

 default: ["Common", "Uncommon", "Rare", "Epic", "Legendary"]

 Each list must have exactly 5 entries (one per tier).
 The default entry is used for mob families not explicitly listed.
 You can add or customize families to match your server’s theme.
+Important: When a per-world overlay defines tierPrefixesByFamily, it fully replaces the base family prefixes for that world (not additive).
+If you only define one family in an overlay, all other families will use the default entry.
+Include all families you want in the overlay.

 Model Scaling